zachyo/zachyo/README.md

 ### Let's Connect 🤝
 <hr>

-If you wish, you can find me on these platforms:
+If you wish, you can connect with me on these platforms: